Climbing Out of Starvation: First Steps in Treating Anorexia Nervosa

 During mealtimes, many of the men developed unusual eating behaviors, such as eating slowly and taking small bites, or mixing foods together in odd combinations.

-A few of the men experienced episodes of binge eating and discontinued participation in the study.
+A few of the men experienced episodes of binge eating and discontinued study participation.

 Many individuals with anorexia nervosa also report feeling depressed, apathetic, and preoccupied by thoughts of food.
-Many engage in eating rituals similar to those seen in the men in the Keys study.
+Many engage in eating rituals similar to those seen in the Keys study participants.
 The Keys study taught us that a lot (but certainly not all) of the psychological distress underweight individuals experience is because they are underweight and not eating enough.
-We know that when people with anorexia nervosa gain weight, they become significantly less depressed, obsessional, and anxious.
+When people with anorexia nervosa improve weight, they become significantly less depressed, obsessional, and anxious.

-At the end of the starvation period of the study, a 20-week refeeding period followed wherein the researchers systematically increased the men’s calories.
-In the end, they found that the men needed at least 4,000 calories per day to adequately regain the weight they had lost.
+At the end of the starvation period of the study, a 20-week refeeding period followed.
+During this phase, researchers systematically increased the men’s calories.
+Ultimately, they needed at least 4,000 calories per day to adequately regain the weight they had lost.

-This study has provided us with very valuable information about refeeding starved individuals with anorexia nervosa.
+This study provides valuable information about refeeding starved individuals with anorexia nervosa.
 The main take-home messages are:

 • Restriction can lead to binge eating episodes.